 - Difficulty extending the knee due to quadriceps weakness.

-In severe cases, the nerve may be completely pinched off, causing paralysis of the affected leg.
+In severe cases, the nerve may be pinched entirely off, causing paralysis of the affected leg.

 How Long Does It Take for a Pinched Femoral Nerve to Heal?